kevinolega/minimalchanges/_posts/2021-03-13-passive-priority.md

 Let's go back to the skill tree of business owners.

-You need to know how to sell.
+Business owners need to know how to sell.

-You need to know how to market.
+Business owners need to know how to market.

-You need to know how to negotiate.
+Business owners need to know how to negotiate.

-You need to know how to hire people.
+Business owners need to know how to hire people.

-You need to know how to retain good people.
+Business owners need to know how to retain good people.

-You need to know how to train people.
+Business owners need to know how to train people.

-You need to know how to fire bad people.
+Business owners need to know how to fire bad people.

-You need to know how to manage company resources.
+Business owners need to know how to manage company resources.

-You need to know how to manage people.
+Business owners need to know how to manage people.

-You need to know how to manage money.
+Business owners need to know how to manage money.

-You need to know how to manage projects.
+Business owners need to know how to manage projects.

-You need to understand accounting and finance.
+Business owners need to understand accounting and finance.

 Got it.

 There are more skills needed to run a successful business but let's stop here.

-How good are you at these skills?
+How good are you at these skills that I listed above?

-How many skills don't you have?
+How many skills do you lack?

-Each skill that you don't have experience in is a blindspot when you are evaluating investments.
+Each missing skill or inexperience in a skill is a blindspot when you are evaluating investments.

-You probably heard about investors who go with their gut.
+You probably heard about how some big shot investors go with their gut.

-What you're not aware of is that these investors aren't gambling.
+The critical detail that you're not aware of is that these bigshot investors aren't gambling.

-These investors know the fundamentals of business and investing by heart.
+These well-known investors know by heart the fundamentals of business and investing.

 Here's an alternate proposal.